 Directors | Officers | News | Investor Relations | Financial Reports

 Thank you for your interest.
-Ojai Community Bank is a public corporation with shareholders of all sizes.
-We have created Ojai Community Bank to focus efforts on providing service and reinvestment into the Ojai market.
-Our staff can live and work in their back yard, keeping in touch with what is important: the people.
+OCB Bancorp is a public corporation with shareholders of all sizes.
+We created Ojai Community Bank, our subsidiary bank, to focus efforts on providing service and reinvestment into the Ojai market and reaching out to Ventura County.
+We are your same local Bank, with local Directors, Officers and staff, all here to stay in touch with what is important: you, our customers.

 To learn more about becoming a shareholder in your local community bank, contact the investment representatives below to find out more and inquire about stock availability.
 As an investor, you can be proud to own a piece of your local community bank and help us make a difference.

-Information on how to sell or purchase Ojai Community Bank stock may be obtained through the following Market Makers:
+Information on how to sell or purchase OCB Bancorp stock may be obtained through the following Market Makers:

 Crowell, Weedon & Co.